Events

 Priya Ramkissoon, founder of Imiloa Collective, will bring insight into how sustainable artisan practices and community-centered design help preserve cultural knowledge while supporting economic resilience.

-Moderated by creative strategist and storyteller Zainob Mathew, this session invites participants to reflect on how the feminine continues to evolve—and how reclaiming our stories can lead to a more rooted and liberated identity.
+Moderated by creative strategist and storyteller Zainob Amao, this session invites participants to reflect on how the feminine continues to evolve—and how reclaiming our stories can lead to a more rooted and liberated identity.

 Conscious Relationships: A Journey Back to Self